-CLD aims to enable students to:
+Enable students to:

-- Demonstrate courageous growth in obedience to and love for Jesus and His ways. - Demonstrate a working knowledge of Scripture and its faithful interpretation and application. - Demonstrate a life lived in connection to and service within a church and its associational, national, and global missional networks. - Demonstrate a focused sense of giftedness, passion, and competence in ministry. - Demonstrate a passion for local and global fulfillment of the Great Commission. - Demonstrate a capacity to relate effectively with people. - Demonstrate a relevant vision and plan for a specific context of service.
+- 1. Demonstrate courageous growth in obedience to and love for Jesus and His ways. - 2.
+Demonstrate a working knowledge of Scripture and its faithful interpretation and application. - 3.
+Demonstrate a life lived in connection to and service within a church and its associational, national, and global missional networks. - 4.
+Demonstrate a focused sense of giftedness, passion, and competence in ministry. - 5.
+Demonstrate a passion for local and global fulfillment of the Great Commission. - 6.
+Demonstrate a capacity to relate effectively with people. - 7.
+Demonstrate a relevant vision and plan for a specific context of service.